wanjun831/kimyjun1.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Biocompatible materials for human health
+  - Energy harvesting
-  - Wireless energy transfer for implantable medical devices
+  - Biocompatible materials
-  - Pathogen control with static electricity
+  - Wireless energy transfer
-  - Energy harvesting for sensor applications
+  - Pathogen control

 # Education to show in About widget
 education: